AndrewJBateman/ionic-angular-world-data/README.md

 # :zap: Ionic Country Data

-App that displays data about countries and oceans from the [Rest Countries](https://restcountries.eu/) API, a [Google Maps](https://cloud.google.com/maps-platform/maps/) API and a local json file.
-Built using the [Ionic 5 framework](https://ionicframework.com/docs).
+Ionic 5 app that displays data about countries and oceans from the [Rest Countries](https://restcountries.eu/) API, a [Google Maps](https://cloud.google.com/maps-platform/maps/) API and a local json file

 ## :page_facing_up: Table of contents